Requirements & Conventions¶

 Desktop files are used to provide the desktop environment with information about each application.
 The Freedesktop specification provides a complete reference for writing desktop files, and additional information about them is available online.

-Desktop files should be named with the application’s ID, followed by the
+Desktop files should be named with the application’s ID, followed

 .desktop file extension, and should be placed in

 A minimal desktop file should contain at least the application’s name, exec command, type, icon name and categories:

 [Desktop Entry] Name=Gnome Dictionary Exec=org.gnome.Dictionary Type=Application Icon=org.gnome.Dictionary Categories=GNOME;GTK;Office;Dictionary;

 desktop-file-validate command can be used to check for errors in

 Files downloaded through

 extra-data are only downloaded when installing, as such they aren’t yet available for